 The financial statements include expense allocations for certain corporate functions provided by EMC, including accounting, treasury, tax, legal and human resources.
 These allocations were based on estimates of the level of effort or resources incurred on VMware's behalf.
-The total costs allocated from EMC were \$2.3 million (unaudited) and \$1.3 million (unaudited) for the three months ended March 31, 2007 and 2006, respectively and \$5.1 million in 2006, \$5.3 million in 2005 and \$4.5 million in 2004.
-Additionally, certain other costs incurred by EMC for VMware's direct benefit, such as rent, salaries and benefits have been included as expenses in

-VMware's financial statements.
-The total of these other costs were \$20.2 million (unaudited) and \$10.5 million (unaudited) for the three months ended March 31, 2007 and 2006, respectively and \$63.7 million in 2006, \$27.1 million in 2005 and \$7.3 million in 2004.
+The total costs allocated from EMC were \$2.3 million (unaudited) and \$1.3 million (unaudited) for the three months ended March 31, 2007 and 2006, respectively, and \$5.1 million in 2006, \$5.3 million in 2005 and \$4.5 million in 2004.
+Additionally, certain other costs incurred by EMC for VMware's direct benefit, such as rent, salaries and benefits have been included as expenses in VMware's financial statements.
+The total of these other costs were \$20.2 million (unaudited) and \$10.5 million (unaudited) for the three months ended March 31, 2007 and 2006, respectively, and \$63.7 million in 2006, \$27.1 million in 2005 and \$7.3 million in 2004.
 As part of VMware's tax sharing arrangement, VMware paid EMC income taxes of \$63.1 million and \$6.6 million in 2006 and 2005, respectively, which differed from the amounts owed on a separate return basis.
 The difference between these amounts is presented as a component of stockholder's equity.
-VMware earned interest income on VMware's intercompany balance from EMC in the amount of \$1.3 million (unaudited), \$0.8 million and \$2.6 million for the three months ended March 31, 2007 and the years ended December 31, 2006 and 2005, respectively.
-For the three months ended March 31, 2006, VMware incurred interest expense on VMware's intercompany balance to EMC in the amount of \$0.1 million (unaudited).
+VMware earned interest income on VMware's intercompany balance from EMC in the amount of \$1.3 million (unaudited), \$0.8 million and \$2.6 million for the three months ended March 31, 2006, VMware incurred interest expense on VMware's intercompany balance to EMC in the amount of \$0.1 million (unaudited).
 VMware's interest income and VMware's expenses as a separate, stand-alone company may be higher or lower than the amounts reflected in the financial statements.